 Student fieldwork in area classrooms, Observation/Participation Experiences (OPE), begins during the first year of a student’s program.
-Students will be responsible for transportation to many of the OPE sites.
-The Early Childhood/Special Education dual certification program, the Childhood/Special Education dual certification program, and the Adolescence Education program all require 150 hours of OPE.
-The Art Education (K-12) program requires 110 hours of OPE.
+Students are responsible for transportation to most of the OPE sites.
+The Early Childhood/Students with Disabilities dual certification program, the Childhood/Special Education dual certification program, and the Adolescence Education program all require 150 hours of OPE.
+The Physical Education (K-12) program requires 120 hours of OPE.
+The Art Education (K-12) program requires 100 hours of OPE.
 The Music Education (K-12) program requires 100 hours of OPE.
 Students must satisfactorily complete all required OPE experiences prior to student teaching.

 January 15 – in order to student teach the following fall semester